evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 ![](/res/img/posts/2020-09-21-code-ready-containers-on-digital-ocean/do-setup-01.png)

 {:.caption}
 The Droplet I chose has 8vCPUs and 16GB RAM.
-Noice!
+Nice!

 While the Droplet is being created, head to the *Networking* section and click *Create Firewall* in the *Firewalls* section.
 Add the following rules: